alsa-project/alsa-ucm-conf/ucm2/README.md

   /sys/class/sound/card0/device/driver
 ````

-The driver name can be obtained using procfs like:
+The ALSA driver name can be obtained using procfs like:

 ````
   cat /proc/asound/cards